ethereum/ethereum-org-website/src/content/developers/docs/transactions/index.md

 3. A miner must pick your transaction and include it in a block in order to verify the transaction and consider it "successful".
    - You may end up waiting at this stage if the network is busy and miners aren't able to keep up.
 Miners will always prioritise transactions with higher `GASPRICE` because they get to keep the fees.
 4. Your transaction is associated with a block confirmation number.
 Note:
-  - The block confirmation number acts as a baseline to estimate the number of blocks created since your transaction's block.
+  - The confirmation number increments as new blocks are created.
 The higher the number, the greater the certainty that the transaction was processed and recognised by the network.
   - Recent blocks may be re-organised.
 This gives the impression that the transaction was reversed, however, the transaction is still valid but may be included in a different block.
   - The probability of a re-organisation diminishes with every subsequent block mined, i.e. the larger the block confirmation number, the more immutable the transaction is.
 So, for higher value transactions, more block confirmations may be desired.